bnediction/reprogramming-with-bonesis/paper.md

 Deciding whether such an expression is true (satisfiable) is a fundamental problem in computer science.
 The complexity of this problem actually depends on the alternance of quantifiers.
 Thus, in the following we will classify the quantified Boolean expressions by their sequence of quantifiers $Q_1\cdots Q_m$ but ignoring repetitions: an $\exists\exists\forall\forall\forall\exists\exists\forall$-expression has the same decision complexity as an $\exists\forall\exists\forall$-expression.

 Computational complexity <cite data-citep="Papadimitriou">(<a href="https://pdfcoffee.com/computational-complexity-christos-papadimitrioupdf-pdf-free.html">Papadimitriou, 1993</a>)</cite> is a fundamental theory of computer science to classify decision problems: a (decision) problem is in class C whenever there exists an algorithm of worst-case complexity C, C referring to either a time or space complexity.
-For instance, the class PTIME gathers all the the problems that can be decided in time polynomial with the size of the input (e.g., the length of the Boolean expression).
+For instance, the class PTIME gathers all the problems that can be decided in time polynomial with the size of the input (e.g., the length of the Boolean expression).

 The decision of satisfiability of $\exists$-expressions is the infamous (Boolean) SAT(isfiability) problem, which is NP-complete: it can be solved by a non-deterministic polynomial time algorithm, and it is among the hardest problems in this class: any problem in NP can be (efficiently) transformed into a SAT problem.
 In practice, our computers being deterministic, the resolution of the SAT problems employs algorithms running in worst-case  time and space exponential with the number of variables in the Boolean expression.
 However, modern SAT solvers can approach expressions with thousands to millions of variables.

-The decision of satisifiability of $\forall$-expressions can be seen as a complementary problem to $\exists$-expression: $\forall X~\phi(X)$ is satisfiable if and only if $\exists X~\neg\phi(X)$ is not satisfiable: it is a *co*NP-complete problem.
+The decision of satisfiability of $\forall$-expressions can be seen as a complementary problem to $\exists$-expression: $\forall X~\phi(X)$ is satisfiable if and only if $\exists X~\neg\phi(X)$ is not satisfiable: it is a *co*NP-complete problem.
 It is not known whether coNP = NP.

 Then, the alternance of quantifiers makes the problem climbing into the so-called polynomial hierarchy[^1]. $\exists\ldots$-expressions are $\Sigma_k^{\mathrm P}$-complete problems, where $k$ is the number of alternating quantifiers (starting with $\exists$), while $\forall\ldots$-expressions are $\Pi_k^{\mathrm P}$-complete
 ($\Sigma_1^{\mathrm P}$=NP and $\Pi_1^{\mathrm P}$=coNP).
 It is not known yet whether all these complexity classes are equal, but in practice, algorithms of resolution scale rapidly down with their height in the polynomial hierarchy.
 Each of these complexity classes are included in PSPACE, the class of problems solvable in polynomial space.
 PSPACE-complete problems, such as the verification of properties of asynchronous BNs, are known to be difficult to tackle in practice (currently limited to a couple of hundreds of variables in the case of BNs).